Kaleemullah-Younas/RideSharing-Platform-Simulation/README.md

 - **Data & Metrics Module:** Collects and analyzes simulation data to provide performance insights.
 - **Configuration & Customization:** Allows users to easily modify simulation parameters to suit various testing environments.

+## NOTE - It is not deployed bcz it contains certain libraries which utilize or access certain variables from local system like CPU usage.

 ## How to Run the Simulation

 1. **Clone the Repository:**